jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 remaining choices.

 Multiple choice tests are as much about knowing the right answer as being able to rule out all the wrong answers.
+Sometimes you arrive at the right answer only because you ruled out all the other choices.

+As I got faster, I had the tendency to sometimes rule out answer choices quickly because they seemed unrelated.
+This was a bad habit because often that seemed immediately unrelated was in fact related in some logical sequence.
+I had to force myself to consider what each answer choice meant and why it was possibly included before crossing it out.

+If you're unsure, skip that choice and continue evaluating other choices before you come back.
+Sometimes the other choices will shed light on the one you didn't immediately understand.

+I often found myself picking the second best answer, and this was typically because I was over thinking the question and second guessing the test writers.

+## Guessing intelligently {#guessing}

 If you have to guess, do so intelligently:

+* [Rule out](#ruling-out) as many wrong choices as possible.
-* If you’ve narrowed it down to two possibilities, the most common disease is probably the best answer.
+* If you've narrowed it down to two possibilities, the most common disease is probably the best answer.
 Avoid [zebras].
 * If there are multiple answers that are equivalent and one that is different, then it's likely the equivalent group is all wrong together.